Hausdorff dimension of the arithmetic sum of self-similar sets: Preliminaries and Main results

-On the other hand, $E=\bigcup\limits_{i\in \mathbb{N}}\phi_{i}(E)\subseteq \bigcup\limits_{i\in \mathbb{N}}\phi_{i}(K_1+K_2)$, therefore we prove the converse inclusion. \end{proof} \textbf{Proof of Theorem \ref{Structure}:} By Lemma \ref{GenerateMatchings}, we know that there are at most countably many Matchings generated by $D_1$ and $D_2$.
-If the cardinality of Matchings is infinite (countable), then by Lemma \ref{IIFS}, $K_1+K_2$ is an attractor of $\Phi^{\infty}$.
-If the cardinality is finite, then $K_1+K_2$ is a self-similar set as for every point $x+y \in K_1+K_2$, we can find a coding which is the concatenation of infinite Matchings such that the value of this infinite coding is $x+y$.
+On the other hand, $E=\bigcup\limits_{i\in \mathbb{N}}\phi_{i}(E)\subseteq \bigcup\limits_{i\in \mathbb{N}}\phi_{i}(K_1+K_2)$, therefore we prove the converse inclusion in terms of Lemma \ref{Closure}. \end{proof} \begin{proof}[Proof of Theorem \ref{Structure}:] Using Lemma \ref{GenerateMatchings}, we know that there are at most countably many Matchings generated by $D_1$ and $D_2$.
+If the cardinality of Matchings is infinitely countable, then by Lemma \ref{IIFS}, $K_1+K_2$ is an attractor of $\Phi^{\infty}$.
+If the cardinality is finite, then $K_1+K_2$ is a self-similar set.
+The proof is similar with Lemmas \ref{Closure} and \ref{app}.
+The only difference is that it is not necessary to approximate the coding of $x+y \in K_1+K_2$.
+In fact, we can directly find a coding which is the concatenation of infinite Matchings such that the value of this infinite coding is $x+y$.
+In other words, we have $E=K_1+K_2$. \end{proof}